dart-lang/language/working/0546-patterns/patterns-feature-specification.md

-*Aside from this special case, note that since all variables declared by a pattern and its subpattern go into the same scope, it is an error if two subpatterns declare a variable with the same name.*
+*Aside from this special case, note that since all variables declared by a pattern and its subpattern go into the same scope, it is an error if two subpatterns declare a variable with the same name, unless the name is `_`.*

 ### Type promotion